w7978708wen/Supply-Chain-Repository/README.md

 <h2>Overview</h2>

-This excel spreadsheet contains:
+This "Product Discontinuation Recommendations" Excel spreadsheet contains:

-1.ABCD Classification:
+Sheet 1.ABCD Classification:
 Given the profit per unit and units sold for each SKU/item, the item is classified as "A", "B", "C", or "D" based on "Sales Ranking" and "Total Profit Ranking" metrices.

 The SKU/item that are classified as "D" in both categories are recommended to be discontinued.